google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Termarind Tree - Tamarindus indica-(73)புளியமரம் Skip to main content

 Tamarind (Tamarindus indica)

-(from Arabicتمر هندی, romanized tamar hindi, "Indian date") is a leguminous tree in the family Fabaceaeindigenous to tropical Africa.
+(from Arabicتمر هندی, romanized tamar hindi, "Indian date") is a leguminous tree in the family Fabaceae indigenous to tropical Africa.
 The genus Tamarindus is a monotypic taxon, having only a single species

 The graceful tamarind tree (Tamarindus indica) is believed to have originated in Africa and is now cultivated in many parts of the tropical world.
 Although in the legume family, it does not fix nitrogen; however, its many attractive qualities make it a splendid addition to the large permaculture garden.
-It is one of the most useful of tropical trees – for shelter, shade, food firebreaks, fuel wood, forage, fodder, bee food and mulch.
-Leaves, flowers and immature pods are eaten as vegetables, while these items plus the bark and roots have medicinal properties.
+It is one of the most useful tropical trees – for shelter, shade, food firebreaks, fuel wood, forage, fodder, bee food, and mulch.
+Leaves, flowers, and immature pods are eaten as vegetables, while these items plus the bark and roots have medicinal properties.

 The tamarind tree produces edible, pod-like fruit which are used extensively in cuisines around the world.
 Other uses include traditional medicines and metal polishes.
 The wood can be used in carpentry.
 Because of the tamarind's many uses, cultivation has spread around the world in tropical and subtropical zones.

-Fruit pulp: in West Africa, an infusion of the whole pods is added to the dye when coloring goat hides.
+Fruit pulp: in West Africa, an infusion of whole pods is added to the dye when coloring goat hides.
 The fruit pulp may be used as a fixative with turmeric or annatto in dyeing and has served to coagulate rubber latex.
 The pulp, mixed with sea water, cleans silver, copper and brass.

-Seeds: The powder made from tamarind kernels has been adopted by the Indian textile industry as 300% more efficient and more economical than cornstarch for sizing and finishing cotton, jute and spun viscose, as well as having other technical advantages.
+Seeds: The powder made from tamarind kernels has been adopted by the Indian textile industry as 300% more efficient and more economical than cornstarch for sizing and finishing cotton, jute, and spun viscose, as well as having other technical advantages.

 It is commonly used for dressing homemade blankets.

 Other industrial uses include employment in color printing of textiles, paper sizing, leather treating, the manufacture of a structural plastic, a glue for wood, a stabilizer in bricks, a binder in sawdust briquettes, and a thickener in some explosives.
-It is exported to Japan, the United States, Canada and the United Kingdom.
+It is exported to Japan, the United States, Canada, and the United Kingdom.

 Tamarind seeds yield an amber oil useful as an illuminant and as a varnish especially preferred for painting dolls and idols.
 The oil is said to be palatable and of culinary quality.
-The tannin-rich seedcoat (testa) is under investigation as having some utility as an adhesive for plywoods and in dyeing and tanning, though it is of inferior quality and gives a red hue to leather.
+The tannin-rich seedcoat (testa) is under investigation as having some utility as an adhesive for plywood and in dyeing and tanning, though it is of inferior quality and gives a red hue to leather.

 Tamarind seeds have been used in a limited way as emergency food.
-They are roasted, soaked to remove the seedcoat, then boiled or fried, or ground to a flour or starch.
+They are roasted, soaked to remove the seedcoat, then boiled or fried, or ground to flour or starch.
 Roasted seeds are ground and used as a substitute for, or adulterant of, coffee.
-In Thailand they are sold for this purpose.
-In the past, the great bulk of seeds available as a by-product of processing tamarinds, has gone to waste.
+In Thailand, they are sold for this purpose.
+In the past, the great bulk of seeds available as a by-product of processing tamarinds has gone to waste.
 In 1942, two Indian scientists, T. P. Ghose and S. Krishna, announced that the decorticated kernels contained 46 to 48% of a gel-forming substance.
 Dr. G. R. Savur of the Pectin Manufacturing Company, Bombay, patented a process for the production of a purified product, called "Jellose", "polyose", or "pectin", which has been found superior to fruit pectin in the manufacture of jellies, jams, and marmalades.
 It can be used in fruit preserving with or without acids and gelatinizes with sugar concentrates even in cold water or milk.
-It is recommended as a stabilizer in ice cream, mayonnaise and cheese and as an ingredient or agent in a number of pharmaceutical products.
+It is recommended as a stabilizer in ice cream, mayonnaise, and cheese and as an ingredient or agent in a number of pharmaceutical products.

-Medicinal Uses:Medicinal uses of the tamarind are uncountable.
+Medicinal Uses: Medicinal uses of tamarind are uncountable.
 The pulp has been official in the British and American and most other pharmacopoeias and some 200,000 lbs (90,000 kg) of the shelled fruits have been annually imported into the United States for the drug trade, primarily from the Lesser Antilles and Mexico.
-The European supply has come largely from Calcutta, Egypt and the Greater Antilles.
+The European supply has come largely from Calcutta, Egypt, and the Greater Antilles.
 Tamarind preparations are universally recognized as refrigerants in fevers and as laxatives and carminatives.
-Alone, or in combination with lime juice, honey, milk, dates, spices or camphor, the pulp is considered effective as a digestive, even for elephants, and as a remedy for biliousness and bile disorders, and as an antiscorbutic.
+Alone, or in combination with lime juice, honey, milk, dates, spices, or camphor, the pulp is considered effective as a digestive, even for elephants, as a remedy for biliousness and bile disorders, and as an antiscorbutic.
 In native practice, the pulp is applied on inflammations, is used in a gargle for sore throat and, mixed with salt, as a liniment for rheumatism.
 It is, further, administered to alleviate sunstroke, Datura poisoning, and alcoholic intoxication.
-In Southeast Asia, the fruit is prescribed to counteract the ill effects of overdoses of false chaulmoogra, Hydnocarpus anthelmintica Pierre, given in leprosy.
+In Southeast Asia, the fruit is prescribed to counteract the ill effects of overdoses of false chaulmoogra, Hydnocarpus anthelmintic Pierre, given in leprosy.
 The pulp is said to aid the restoration of sensation in cases of paralysis.
 In Colombia, an ointment made of tamarind pulp, butter, and other ingredients is used to rid domestic animals of vermin.

 Tamarind leaves and flowers, dried or boiled, are used as poultices for swollen joints, sprains and boils.
-Lotions and extracts made from them are used in treating conjunctivitis, as antiseptics, as vermifuges, treatments for dysentery, jaundice, erysipelas and hemorrhoids and various other ailments.
+Lotions and extracts made from them are used in treating conjunctivitis, as antiseptics, as vermifuges, treatments for dysentery, jaundice, erysipelas and hemorrhoids, and various other ailments.
 The fruit shells are burned and reduced to an alkaline ash which enters into medicinal formulas.
-The bark of the tree is regarded as an effective astringent, tonic and febrifuge.
+The bark of the tree is regarded as an effective astringent, tonic, and febrifuge.
 Fried with salt and pulverized to an ash, it is given as a remedy for indigestion and colic.
-A decoction is used in cases of gingivitis and asthma and eye inflammations; and lotions and poultices made from the bark are applied on open sores and caterpillar rashes.
+A decoction is used in cases of gingivitis and asthma and eye inflammations, and lotions and poultices made from the bark are applied on open sores and caterpillar rashes.
 The powdered seeds are made into a paste for drawing boils and, with or without cumin seeds and palm sugar, are prescribed for chronic diarrhea and dysentery.
 The seedcoat, too, is astringent, and it, also, is specified for the latter disorders.
 An infusion of the roots is believed to have curative value in chest complaints and is an ingredient in prescriptions for leprosy.

 Food Value

 Bahamian children hold mature but still green tamarinds in hot ashes until they sizzle, then dip the tip in the ashes and eat them.Analyses of the pulp are many and varied.
-Roughly, they show the pulp to be rich in calcium, phosphorus, iron, thiamine and riboflavin and a good source of niacin.
+Roughly, they show the pulp to be rich in calcium, phosphorus, iron, thiamine, and riboflavin and a good source of niacin.
 Ascorbic acid content is low except in the peel of young green fruits.

-Leaves: The leaves are eaten by cattle and goats, and furnish fodder for silkworms–Anaphe sp. in India, Hypsoides vuilletii in West Africa.
+Leaves: The leaves are eaten by cattle and goats, and furnish fodder for silkworms–Anaphe sp. in India, and Hypsoides vuilletii in West Africa.
 The fine silk is considered superior for embroidery.

-The leaves and roots contain the glycosides: vitexin, isovitexin, orientin and isoorientin.
-The bark yields theFig.
-33: Bahamian children hold mature but still green tamarinds
+The leaves and roots contain the glycosides: vitexin, isovitexin, orientin, and isoorientin.
+The bark yields Fig. 33: Bahamian children hold mature but still green tamarinds

 in hot ashes until they sizzle, then dip the tip in the